daemonbsd56/nyx/README.md

 A spin off Linux distro based on LFS

 ## How to
 This is the guide to build Nyx from scratch.
-It's following the directives of the Svn LFS version of Linuxfromscratch .org handbook.
+It's following the directives of the Svn LFS version of linuxfromscratch.org handbook.
 It' simple, clear, comprehensive, fully written in bash.
 It's meant for those who are already familiar with Linux and source based distros.
 As written in the ALFS project, it's strongly advised to have built manually yourself a couple of LFS installations.